EDMPL/Chinchilla/README.md

 ### 4. Hack the application!
 http://127.0.0.1:8000/chinchilla

-Please note that it may take a while for the chatbot to generate a response, especially on the first attempt.
+Please note that it may take a while for the chatbot to generate a response, especially for the first few attempts.